Results 22,801 to 22,820 of 37718

 I binged on Freedom Fall last night.
 It's a puzzle platformer which narratively owes a lot to portal.
 The mute protagonist and the literally a mute antagonist all the narrative is written on walls by the antagonist, idle conversation or tutorial merged with insults and criticism.
 The extra ending level (tucked away in level select after the credits) and the game at large showed no sign of running out of ideas or stretching content out.

-But I'll certainly keep an eye open for a sequel.I'm failing to writing a blog, specifically about playing games the wrong way
+But I'll certainly keep an eye open for a sequel.I am once again writing a blog, vaguely about playing games the wrong way

 Completed Battleblock Theatre last night.
 The last level had me swearing pretty violently for about 20 minutes but like all well designed platform/puzzle games the solution was always apparent with a little thought, just required better execution on my part.